kilobaik/az-func-zip-deploy/README.md

 Thanks to Azure Application Insights, I could find the root cause of that internal server error response.

-The problem starts from my Mac-OS development machine, on which the dependencies are collected.
+The problem starts from my Macbook development machine, on which the dependencies are collected.

 During deployment process, one of the base dependency of `azure.storage.blob` module is [cryptography](https://cryptography.io/en/latest/installation/#supported-platforms)